-- 5.35.
-Elford's heritage assets, such as the listed buildings within the Conservation Area and those non-designated buildings that have been locally identified, are considered important to defining the distinct local character of the Parish and therefore are protected in this policy. - 5.36.
-The community is supportive of new developments which would seek to preserve or enhance these heritage assets.

-- 5.37.
-Archaeological assets are a material consideration within the planning system and are referred to in Chapter 12 of the National Planning Policy Framework and therefore have been considered in this policy. - 5.38.
+- 5.41.
+Elford's heritage assets, such as the listed buildings within the Conservation Area and those nondesignated buildings that have been locally identified, are considered important to defining the distinct local character of the Parish and therefore are protected in this policy. - 5.42.
+The community is supportive of new developments which would seek to preserve or enhance these heritage assets. - 5.43.
+Archaeological assets are a material consideration within the planning system and are referred to in Chapter 12 of the National Planning Policy Framework and therefore have been considered in this policy. - 5.44.
 Farmsteads in the Parish are an important part of its heritage and contribute to the rural character of the Parish.
 The community therefore wish for these to be offered protection through the Neighbourhood Plan to ensure that inappropriate development doesn't occurs on such sites.
-The fourth paragraph of Policy DH2 addresses this important matter in the context of the neighbourhood area.
-Any such planning applications will be expected to take account of the Staffordshire Farmsteads Assessment Framework (produced by Staffordshire County Council and English Heritage) and the associated Character Statement work'.
 The SCC Farmsteads Guidance sets out guidelines to aid applicants in understanding, respecting and enhancing the character of the site and its place within its wider landscape, and therefore is an important document to consider alongside this policy.